 This book is for anyone:

-- That feels as if they have too much on their plate
+- Having a tough time that feels as if they have too much on their plate

 - Constantly trying to do too many things at once

 I guess this book is for me as I fit all categories.